 Generators are a necessity in today’s age, where every appliance is dependent on electricity.
-But, the same generator could be an excellent risk for your safety if it is not placed at a safe distance from your house.
+But, the same generator could be an excellent risk to your safety if it is not placed at a safe distance from your house.
 We all know that generators are meant to be kept outdoors, but how far from the house should a generator be placed?

 The generator should be placed at a distance of a minimum of 1.5 feet (18 inches) from the house and 60 inches away from doors and windows.
 However, it is highly recommended by experts to ideally place the generator 20 feet away from the residence if possible.
 The distance depends mainly upon the local building regulations, area, and type of generator.